Cropwell Butler: Amenities

 The village has a pub, The Plough Inn in Main Street, which also serves meals.
 This and the Village Hall and Sheldon Field are the only remaining public facilities in what is a small and quiet village.
 The post office and the few independent shops fell to a housing development, Carpenters Close, in the late 1970s and early 1980s.

 There is neither a school nor an Anglican church in the village.
 The Methodist chapel has regular services on the first, third and fourth Sundays of each month.

 Transport

-Cropwell Butler has hourly daytime buses on weekdays to Nottingham (No. 33, CT4N) and to Bingham (No. 833.
-Vectare).
+Cropwell Butler has hourly daytime buses on weekdays to Bingham (No. 833.
+Centrebus) and to Oxton via Radcliffe, Lowdham, Woodborough and Calverton (No 747 NottsBus Connect).
 The nearest railway stations are Radcliffe (2.6 miles, 4.2 km) and Bingham (3.4 miles, 5.5 km), both on the Nottingham–Grantham–Skegness line.

 Sports

 The Sheldon Field provides the pitch for a number of football teams in the East Midlands Public Authorities Amateur League (EMPAL).
 Both Butler-Benfica FC (Cropwell Butler) and Chequers Rangers United (Cropwell Bishop) play at the Sheldon Field on Sunday mornings.